-All reservations come together in the Reservations grid, sorted by requested time slot per day and per service ( Dinner).
-Each line represents a specific reservation mentioning the time slot, client, number of persons, special request etc. You can search, filter or sort the results in the grid using the icons on top of the columns name, request date and request status.
+All reservations come together in the Reservations grid, sorted by requested time slot per day and per service (Dinner).
+Each line represents a specific reservation mentioning the time slot, client, number of persons, special requests etc. You can search, filter or sort the results in the grid using the icons on top of the columns name, request date and request status.
 Filtering/search is also possible on name and status.
 Canceled requests are shown in this grid also.

 Click the export icon (top left) to download a PDF version of the results in the grid.

-Use the action buttons to manage the reservations and change it's status ( requested – confirmed – canceled).
+Use the action buttons to manage the reservations and change its status ( requested – confirmed – canceled).
 The requestor will get notified about your status change.
-You can also bulk change the status, by clicking the selector beneath the list and applying the correct status.
+You can also bulk change the status, by clicking the selector beneath the list and applying for the correct status.

 - column ‘Time’: requested timeslot.
 The grid is by default sorted by timeslot.
 Sorting is also possible on name, request date and request status.
 Filtering/search is possible on name and status.
 Canceled requests are filtered out by default.

 - column ‘Contact’: requestor e-mail, cell and/or landline phone number